I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 CleanShot 2025-09-05 at 20.08.51@2x

-When invoked, the result is returned as shown below.
-The AI agent's message is in the response field!
+When invoked, results are returned as shown below.
+You can see the AI agent's message in the response field!

 agentcore invoke '{"prompt": "Hello"}'